ipharooq/ipharooq/README.md

 - 👋 Hi, I’m @Abubakar Umar Farouq
-- 👀 I’m interested in Data Science and Analysis
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Data Science and Power BI on DataCamp
+- 🌱 I’m currently learning FrontEnd Development

 <!---
 ipharooq/ipharooq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.